davertron/shipping_calc/README.markdown

 DESCRIPTION:
 -----------

-Shipping Calculator written in Ruby to get quick quotes from DHL and Freight Carriers.
+Shipping Calculator written in Ruby to get quick quotes from DHL, UPS and Freight Carriers.
-We hope to support FedEx and UPS in a near future.
+We hope to support FedEx in the near future.

 FEATURES/PROBLEMS:
 -----------------
-- Current version only supports DHL and FreightQuote
+- Current version does not support FedEx

 SYNOPSIS:
 --------